 For the purpose of this report, a parent is defined as a person performing the role of primary caregiver to a child.
-This person may be different from the person who is the child's biological parent, for example it could include grandparents, step-parents, foster parents, or other carers.
+This person may be different from the person who is the child's biological parent, and might for example could include grandparents, step-parents, foster parents, or other carers.